-Risk Aversion Propagation: Evidence from Financial Markets and Controlled Experiments
+Risk Aversion Spillover: Evidence from Financial Markets and Controlled Experiments

 Keywords: risk aversion, propagation, emotions, animal spirits, controlled experiment, VIX, variance risk premium, uncertainty, international comovement